 3. Measure the Turnover Rate Percentage

-After finding the average number of employees, then you can measure the turnover rate percentage.
-But first, you need to find the number of employees who left the company during that period.
-Here’s the formula to calculate your turnover rate percentage:
+After finding the average employee turnover rate, then you can calculate turnover rate percentage.
+But first, you need to find how many employees who left the company during that period.
+Here’s the final turnover rate formula for calculating employees leave:

-Annual turnover = (number of employees who left : average number of employees) x 100
+Annual turnover rate = (number of employees who left : average number of employees) x 100

 Using the same example, there’s a total of 13 employees who left during that period, the turnover rate percentage would be: